Leilani Joy's Frequently Asked Questions!

 Q: Why do you hold your pencil that way?
 It's wrong!

-People have been telling my I hold my pencil "wrong" as long as I can remember- as far back as kindergarten I guess?
+A: People have been telling my I hold my pencil "wrong" as long as I can remember- as far back as kindergarten I guess?
 It's just the way I do it.
 As long as I can write/draw the way I want- I don't see what difference it makes.
 In art school I was taught the "proper" way to hold a drawing tool and paint brush, but ultimately I like doing it my way.
 Maybe I'm just unique? ^__^ The incredible artist, Chuck Close, paints with a paintbrush held in his mouth since a stroke disabled him from using his hands.
 Another artist that I greatly admire, Marilyn Minter, often paints with her fingers and hands only.
 I think art is one of the few things that has no "RIGHT" way.
 However you wish to create is the RIGHT way for you!

 Q: Do I have to go to Art School to be a professional Artist?